playgen/unity-utilities/ReadMe.md

 ## Shortcuts
 ### Function
-A selection of shortcuts for unity to make UI creation and editing easier
+A selection of shortcuts for Unity to make UI creation and editing easier.
 ### Usage
-The following shortcuts are used
+The following shortcuts are used:
-1. Reset Offsets: Ctrl + Alt + R - Sets the offsets of the currently selected rect transform offsets to equal 0, useful for setting up anchors for elements
+1. Reset Offsets: Ctrl + Alt + R - Sets the offsets of the currently selected rect transform offsets to equal 0, useful for setting up anchors for elements.
-2. Create Button: Ctrl + Alt + Q - Creates a new generic button (no text) object that will fill the currently selected transform.
+2. Create Button: Ctrl + Alt + Q - Creates a new generic button (no text) object that will fill the currently selected transforms.
 The default Unity UI button is a set size and contains a text element.
-3. Move Selected Object Up: Ctrl + Shift + UpArrow - Move the currently selected object up in the hierarchy
+3. Move Selected Object Up: Ctrl + Shift + UpArrow - Move the currently selected object up in the hierarchy.
-4. Move Selected Object Down: Ctrl + Shift + DownArrow - Move the currently selected object down in the hierarchy
+4. Move Selected Object Down: Ctrl + Shift + DownArrow - Move the currently selected object down in the hierarchy.
-5. Move Selected Object Sibling Of Parent: Ctrl + Shift + LeftArrow - Move the currently selected object to be a child of the object below it in the hierarchy
+5. Move Selected Object Sibling Of Parent: Ctrl + Shift + LeftArrow - Move the currently selected object to be a child of the object below it in the hierarchy.
-6. Move Selected Object Child Of Sibling: Ctrl + Shift + RightArrow - Move the currently selected object to be a sibling of the object it is currently a child of
+6. Move Selected Object Child Of Sibling: Ctrl + Shift + RightArrow - Move the currently selected object to be a sibling of the object it is currently a child of.
 ### Limitations
 - No warnings for breaking prefabs
 - When moving object to be a child of an object, it does not maintain focus unless the new parent is already expanded